We have raised $34,276

 Of course!
 Grab your mates and do it together.
 It’s a fantastic way to share resources, support each other and make your hard-earned dollars do more.

-Are there resources to help me?
+Are there tools to help?

-What sports/forms of exercise can I choose from?
+What sports can I choose from?

-When can I get my tax receipt?
+When can I get my receipt?

 Where does the money go?